A Traveler Guide to Cuban Slang: The Best Cuban Slang Words & Phrases

 Guajiro / guajira

-The Cuban expression Guajiro is used about country people or people living in rural areas in Cuba.
+The meaning of the Cuban word Guajiro is “country people” or people living in rural areas.

-Guajiro is comparable to the term Hillbilly in the U.S.
+Guajiro is similar to the term “Hillbilly” in the U.S.

 The word Guajiro is said to come from the word used for the native people from the Guajira region between Colombia and Venezuela.
 During the Spanish Empire, the guajiros from Guajira were sent as slaves to work in the rural areas of Cuba.